shivamjadhav2000/Full-stack-AWS-APP-DEMO/readme.md

-# Lovus Project Readme Documentation
+# Project Readme Documentation
+this is the project i have completed to teach community about the aws serverless components and build a full stack serverless high scale web app.

 ## Dependencies

   for this project i have used the following aws services:-